Rejoice (The Emotions album)

-Rejoice is an album by American vocal group the Emotions issued in June 1977 by Columbia Records.
-The album reached No. 1 on the Billboard Top R&B Albums chart and No. 7 on the Billboard 200 chart.
+Rejoice is an album by American vocal group the Emotions, released in June 1977 on Columbia Records.
+The album peaked at No. 1 on the US Billboard Top R&B Albums chart and at No. 7 on the US Billboard 200 chart.
 Rejoice has also been certified Platinum in the US by the RIAA.

 Overview

 The album was produced by EWF leader Maurice White.
-When asked about his favorite non–Earth, Wind & Fire album, White replied: "The Emotions's 'Rejoice' because it had a great vibe, a great ‘feel’.
+When asked about his favorite non–Earth, Wind & Fire album, White replied: "The Emotions's Rejoice because it had a great vibe, a great ‘feel’.
 Yeah, I'm proud of that production."

 Rejoice also spent seven weeks atop the Billboard Top R&B Albums chart.